Oldranda1414/AutoDev/docs/testing.md

 ### Project files contents

 The prompt was completed with the full contents of the project directory, as in directory structure, file names and contents.

+### Test files provided

+The prompt is composed by the contents of the `test.sh` files used to determine if the dev env works as expected.

+This method takes into consideration projects where end-to-end tests might be already been written, hoping that they are helpfull in generating the dev env config.

 <!-- TODO checkout this for prompt engeneering: https://www.promptingguide.ai/ -->